Jason-Cooke/simple_deploy/README.md

 the app or chef_repo.

-For example, to update the app and chef_repo of a stack, and then kick off a command, similiar to the Simple Deploy deploy subcommand, you could use the following bash script.
+For example, to update the app and chef_repo of a stack, and then kick off a command, similar to the Simple Deploy deploy subcommand, you could use the following bash script.

 ```
 #!/bin/bash